Skip to content

 Picking up right where they left off on Day 2 of the draft Friday night, the team continued reinforcing the defensive side of the ball by taking Texas safety Andrew Mukuba 64th overall.

-The 22-year-old was a four-year starter in college, beginning his career with the Clemson Tigers before transferring to the Longhorns for his senior season.
-He finished last year with five interceptions, 11 pass breakups, and 69 total tackles while serving as a physical presence at the back end of the Texas defense.
-Over his career, Mukuba tallied six picks and 28 PBUs with 43 total starts.
+The 22-year-old, who said Saturday he prefers to go by “Drew,” was a four-year starter in college.
+He started his career with Clemson before transferring to the Longhorns for his senior season and finished last year with five interceptions, 11 pass breakups, and 69 total tackles.
+Over his career, he tallied six picks and 28 pass breakups with 43 total starts.

-At the conclusion of the draft’s second night, Eagles general manager Howie Roseman and coach Nick Sirianni both said Mukuba’s physical playing style made him an ideal fit among a crowded group of talented Day 2 safety prospects.
+At the conclusion of the draft’s second night, Eagles general manager Howie Roseman and coach Nick Sirianni both said Mukuba’s on-field intensity made him an ideal fit among a crowded group of talented Day 2 safety prospects.

 “This guy can run and hit,” Sirianni said.
 “He has a knack to take the football away. … It just oozes off the tape how physical he plays and how tough he plays.
 He plays with relentless effort and throws his body around and I love that about him.”